OpenClovis/SAFplus-Availability-Scalability-Platform/README.md

    SAFplus is middleware that provides High Availability (HA), System Management, and other common carrier grade services, primarily addressing the infrastructure needs of complex communication devices.
+   Implements SA-Forum APIs where applicable.
+Used anywhere reliability is a must -- like telecom, wireless, defense and enterprise computing.

    If you're unfamiliar with HA, please access https://help.openclovis.com/index.php/Doc:latest/sdkguide or https://help.openclovis.com/index.php/Doc:Latest/SAFplus_Availability/Scalability_Platform_Documentation (for all related documents)